NishantPatel18/RoadCrackDetection/README.md

 ![image](https://user-images.githubusercontent.com/49043498/97122320-f1d29400-1789-11eb-9b0a-14b14dac8a48.png)

-Give the directory to save the trained model and name the model.
-After that, run the train.
+Provide a directory to save and name the trained model.
+After that, run the model for training.

 --------------------------------------------------------------------------------------------------------------